 Prepare: Bring jackets, hats and gloves, even if it’s warm when you leave the house.
 “And if you don’t have snacks and water,” says Dr. Provance, “you’re doomed.”
 Bring more than you think you’ll need.

 Word to the wise: Pacing is everything.
-Kids might get excited and want to run it out at first.
-Slow them down: A blown out, exhausted kid will not have fun.
+Kids might get excited and want to run at first.
+Slow them down: A worn-out, exhausted kid will not have fun later in the hike.
 And be willing to slow down for them: Let them dawdle, rest and stop to look at interesting stuff.
 Finally, for younger kids, avoid getting in too deep.
-“Be willing to pull them out of the mountains quickly and retreat to the comforts of home,” says Dr. Provance.
+“Be willing and prepared to pull them out of the mountains quickly and retreat to the comforts of home,” says Dr. Provance.

-By age: When the hiking gets into remote backcountry, technical difficulty or very high altitudes — summiting a fourteener, for example — that’s mountaineering.
+By age: When you’re hiking into remote backcountry, at very high altitudes or you're dealing with increased technical difficulty — summiting a fourteener, for example — that’s mountaineering.
 A kid’s readiness depends on the experience and ability of both the kid and the parent.
 “Say you’re the only parent taking kids out into the mountains, and you fall and hit your head,” says Dr. Provance.
 “Do they know how to get out?
 Or to get help and get you out?”

 Word to the wise: “Reading reviews and other trip reports online can give you insight on what to expect,” says Dr. Provance.
-And if a parent doesn’t have experience with the level of remoteness or difficulty, it’s probably not a good idea to bring a kid along the first time.
+And if you don't have experience with the level of remoteness or difficulty, it’s probably not a good idea to bring a kid along for the first time.
 Finally, an appropriate pack is key.
 “If their pack isn’t fitting correctly or is too heavy, that can make for a terrible trip right off the bat.”

 By age: “If parents are avid climbers and can set up a safe anchor system in a beginner area, some parents will start kids climbing at 3 to 5 years old,” says Dr. Provance.
 Obviously, that’s not for everybody.
 Because climbing requires a significant amount of technical knowledge and skill, parents’ preparation is probably more important than the age of the kids.

-Staying safe: Most important is to have an actual climbing helmet, not a bike helmet or any other kind.
+Staying safe: The most important piece of gear is an actual climbing helmet, not a bike helmet or any other kind.
 A climbing helmet is specifically designed to absorb the impact of falling rock.

-By age: The biggest factor is the ratio of skill level to the difficulty of the trail, regardless of age.
+By age: The biggest factor for mountain biking is the ratio of skill level to the difficulty of the trail, regardless of age.
 Kids also need a healthy knowledge of and ability to abide by trail etiquette.

 Staying safe: The most significant risk in mountain biking is going over the handlebars and sustaining a shoulder injury, clavicle fracture or concussion.
 Kids need the ability to roll over or jump obstacles like rocks and logs before taking on difficult trails.
 And, of course, always wear a helmet.